Getting Started

-Composable Prompts Studio
+Composable Studio

-In order to create and manage your interaction you need to login to the Composable Prompts Studio.
+In order to create and manage your interaction you need to login to the Composable Studio.
 This is a web application in which you can create and manage your interactions.

 There is a second and more efficient way to integrate the interactions in your own application by using code generation.
-Code generation will generate high level classes along with typescript interfaces to easily access your interactions.
+Code generation will generate high level classes along with TypeScript interfaces to easily access your interactions.
 We will talk about code generation at the end of this guide.

 We will cover the basics of the CLI and of the SDK in the following sections.
-For a full documentation see the projects themselves.
+For full documentation see the projects themselves.
+Let's start with a quick look at the installation and basic usage of these tools.

-Composable Prompts CLI
+Composable CLI

-• List the existing interactions and execution environments
+- List the existing interactions and execution environments

-• Run interactions once or multiple times over a set of different data inputs.
+- Run interactions once or multiple times over a set of different data inputs

-• Generate data inputs to run the interactions against.
+- Generate data inputs to run the interactions against

-• Search through the history of runs to inspect detailed results.
+- Search through the history of runs to inspect detailed results

 Requirements